sergio-garkusha/dotfiles/README.md

 3. Log out and login back again to use your new default shell.
 4. Test that it worked with echo $SHELL.
 Expected result: /bin/zsh or similar.
 5. Copy or make the symlink for `cu7ious.zsh-theme` to ~/.oh-my-zsh/themes
+6. To enable it for the current session, use `source ~/.zshrc`

 ### For bash